RACK1 Inhibitors for Treatment of Viral Infections

 Reference #: 2015-035

-Viruses require host factors to translate their transcripts and targeting the host factor (s) offers an opportunity to develop broad anti-viral drugs.
-Receptor for Activated C Kinase I (RACK1) is one such host protein that some viruses use to translate their mRNAs using a viral mRNA secondary structure known as the Internal Ribosomal Entry Site (IRES).
-The present invention pertains to compounds and methods of treating infections from viruses containing a genome having IRES by administering such RACK1 inhibitors that block IRES mediated translation of such viruses.
+Viruses require host factors to translate their transcripts and so targeting the host factor (s) offers an opportunity to develop broad spectrum anti-viral drugs.
+The receptor for Activated C Kinase I (RACK1) is one such host protein that some viruses use to translate their mRNAs using a viral mRNA secondary structure known as the Internal Ribosomal Entry Site (IRES).
+The present invention pertains to compounds and methods of treating infections from viruses containing a genome coding IRES by administering such RACK1 inhibitors that block IRES mediated translation of such viruses.

 - The strategy of targeting the host factor, instead of the virus directly, potentially circumvents the damaging effect of resistance developed by viruses after the prolonged use of anti-viral drugs.

 Proof of concept demonstrated in vitro.
 The lead compound did not demonstrate any major toxicity linked to RACK1 inhibition.